getchip/PocketCHIP-Docs/source/includes/_advanced.md

   ./chip-update-firmware.sh -d -b stable-gui -f
 ```

 During flashing, the terminal will fill with messages.
 If successful, you'll see C.H.I.P. run through a hardware test, with the answers being 'OK'.
 If C.H.I.P. is 'OK', you can remove the jumper wire.
 Here is a [sample successful output](#debian-output).
+Because of filesize, the "gui" option must also include the `-f` fastboot option.
+Windows and OS X are not yet supported as flashing hosts.

 #### Connect to CHIP and Do Something
 If everything went OK, you can now power up your CHIP again and connect via serial as a USB gadget: